Near optimal sparsity-constrained group testing: improved bounds and algorithms: Non-Adaptive Group Testing with -Divisible Individuals

-with probability at least $1-o(n^{-8})$.
-Thus, we can calculate the probability of an infected individual not belonging to $\oneminusminus(\cG)$ as follows.
+with probability $1-O(n^{-\Omega(1)})$.
+Thus, we can calculate the probability of an infected individual not belonging to $\oneminusminus(\cG)$ \geb{(i.e., not being in the easily-identified infected set)} as follows.
 Such an individual has to choose all of its $\Delta$ edges out of the $k\Delta - \vec B$ edges that would lead to a test in which the individual could be identified by \DD.
 Hence, we have